jaymar0caranguian/BOOKLORE-LMS/README.md

 To begin your Booklore journey, access the login page and use your credentials based on your role.
 Once inside, explore the comprehensive dashboard and discover the features tailored to your responsibilities.

-Booklore is designed to enhance the efficiency of library management, fostering a seamless experience for administrators, librarians, and students alike.
+Booklore is designed to enhance the efficiency of library management, fostering a seamless experience for administrators, librarians, students, and faculty alike.
 For further assistance or inquiries, please don't hesitate to reach out.

 Happy reading! 📚